BytePilotX/bytepilotx.github.io/README.md

 - Im British :D

-- You should defo check out my repos btw: https://github.com/BytePilotX?tab=repositories
+- You should defo check out [my github repos :D](https://github.com/BytePilotX?tab=repositories)

 Il make a custom theme for this site soon as im currently learning HTML+CSS and JS sooo lets hope and prey